nuxt/devtools/README.md

 > **Note**: If you using `nvm` or other Node version managers, we suggest to run the enable command again after switching Node version.

-When you run `nuxi devtools enable`, Nuxt DevTools will be installed as a global module and only activated for the projects you enabled.
-The configuration will be saved in your local `~/.nuxtrc` file, so it doesn't affect your team unless they also opt-in.

-Similarly, you can disable it per-project by running:
+Similarly, you can disable it per project by running:

 ```bash
 npx nuxi@latest devtools disable